jackyzha0/jackyzha0.github.io/content/thoughts/Dreams.md

 	3. Invoked to explain the waking knowledge of having been asleep
 3. No: [Nyāya](thoughts/Nyāya.md)
 	1. Concept of sleep is based off of inference

+[^1]: This content is sourced from [Evan Thompson](https://evanthompson.me/)'s course materials for PHIL451A who retains the rights to this content